Ernyoke/ervin-szilagyi-static-site/src/articles/why-i-am-not-able-to-remove-a-security-group.md

 EC2 instances can have also secondary ENIs attached to them.
 These ENIs are provisioned independently, so we can change the security group assigned to them from the ENI console.

 - **Lambda Functions**: Lambda Functions require a security group in case we want them to have connectivity to a VPC.
 If we choose it so, AWS will place an ENI in each subnet we specify, the security group will be assigned to each provisioned ENI.
 We can change the security group freely if we modify the Lambda Function configuration, but we cannot directly temper with the ENIs.
 If we decide to remove our functions, the ENIs will also be removed automatically.
 This removal usually happens with a delay of 10-15 minutes, essentially getting stuck temporarily.
-We just simply have to wait until the removal is finally completed.
+We simply have to wait until the removal is finally completed.
 This can be annoying if we use Terraform IaC for our infrastructure since it will try to remove the security group over and over again (see the GIF from the beginning of the article).
 If this removal won't happen in time, we can easily end up with an inconsistent Terraform state.
 What we can do is simply wait and hope that Terraform won't time out.

 - **ECS Fargate Tasks**: In the case of ECS tasks, each container from the task can have an ENI, depending on the network settings.
 These ENIs are managed by AWS and we cannot really temper with them.
 We can change the security groups on the task settings.
 When the containers are decommissioned if we decide to remove our task, the ENIs will be automatically removed.
 In most of the cases, this happens instantly, but in very rare instances we can manage to end up with a stuck ENI.
 If this happens, we could attempt to manually remove the ENI from the AWS console.
 If this is unsuccessful, we have to write to AWS Support.